E9

 - Check external ventilation: Ensure the oven is not tightly enclosed without the required ventilation gaps.
 Remove any items stored on top of or directly against the oven.

 - Inspect cooling fan: Remove the top cover to access the cooling fan (different from the convection fan).
-Check that the blades are clean and can spin freely.
+Check that the blades are clean and spin freely.

 - Test fan operation: Restore power briefly and start a heating program while observing the cooling fan (keep hands clear).
-If the fan does not start after a few minutes of heating, the motor or control circuit is faulty.
+If the fan does not start after a few minutes of heating, the motor or its control circuit is faulty.

 Advertisements